-This course offers students the instruction of basic knowledge of physics and a general survey of biophysics.
-The objective of this course is to enable students to understand the relationship between physics and medical science.
-Prerequisite: None
+This course offers students the instruction of basic knowledge of physics and a general survey of

 BS105 Western Medical Terminology (2.0 credits)

 This course is a basic course of Western Medicine.
 This course is to introduce to students the basic word structure of the human body in order to better understand other Western Medicine courses.
 Prerequisite: None